a1code/Sampling-based-2D-Motion-Planning/2D Geometric Motion Planning/README.md

 <img width="1440" alt="q1_rrt_star_sample_1" src="https://user-images.githubusercontent.com/10013303/141658179-90ce71e2-aa86-4c36-8733-ed5474c76bb1.png">
 <img width="1440" alt="q1_rrt_star_tree_1" src="https://user-images.githubusercontent.com/10013303/141658187-0c96843d-e7c0-458a-b19b-c0d1eba1e3e2.png">

-The analysis for RRT* over 60 runs is shown below as well as in figure. **Remember to set the variable _analysis_mode_ to True to generate these results.
+The analysis for RRT* over 60 runs is shown below as well as in the figure. **Remember to set the variable _analysis_mode_ to True to generate these results.
 For a usual run of the algorithm, the variable should be set to False.**

 - Total number of runs = 60
 - Success rate in percentage = 100.0